Reference Data (Dictionaries API)

 Host: dicts.api.breaking-bet.com

-Dictionaries API returns a set of reference data necessary for correct interpretation and processing of data obtained from BreakingBet main APIs.
+Dictionaries API returns a set of reference data necessary for correct interpretation and processing of data obtained from the main BreakingBet APIs.
 These dictionaries are used to decode identifiers, group markets, and match outcomes between bookmakers.

 Bookmakers